Crappie Vs Bluegill – What’s the Difference?

 Conclusion about crappie and bluegill

-There are a number of differences between crappie and bluegill, but in general, these two species belong to the same family.
+There are several differences between crappie and bluegill, but in general, these two species belong to the same family.
 Both are sunfish, which means they prefer freshwater lakes and ponds.

 The differences between bluegill and crappie are more pronounced on the body of the bluegill.
 They have similar silhouettes, but the bluegill is slightly rounder and has thicker sides.
 Both fish have similar pectoral fins, but bluegills have a slightly angular dorsal fin.
 Bluegills have short spines in the front, but long spines on the rear.